EvgenyKarkan/iOSDevTools/README.md

 [ShowInGitHub](https://github.com/larsxschneider/ShowInGitHub) Xcode plugin to open the GitHub page of the commit of the currently selected line in the editor window.
 [BBUUtilitiesTuckAway](https://github.com/neonichu/BBUUtilitiesTuckAway) Xcode plugin for auto-hiding the utilities area when you type in the source code editor.
 [RSImageOptimPlugin](https://github.com/yeahdongcn/RSImageOptimPlugin) Xcode plugin to optimize images using ImageOptim.
+[WCGitTagsPlugin](https://github.com/wczekalski/WCGitTagsPlugin) An Xcode plugin which lets you add tagging ability to Source Control

 #Xcode Templates